akuity/provider-crossplane-akuity/README.md

 ## Installation

 ### Configure an API Key
 The Akuity Crossplane provider needs to be configured with Akuity API credentials.
-Documentation Please check how to create an API key on  [Akuity Platform API Key Documentation](https://docs.akuity.io/organizations/api-keys).
+Please check how to create an API key on  [Akuity Platform API Key Documentation](https://docs.akuity.io/organizations/api-keys).

 Once you have an API key and secret, create a JSON file with the following contents (replace the placeholders for API key ID and secret with the credentials generated above):